NVIDIA/DALI/docs/advanced_topics.rst

 This process, however, leads to problems when the dataset size is not divisible by the number of used pipelines and when the shard size is not divisible by the batch size.
-To address this issue, and adjust the behavior, DALI offers the ``pad_last_batch`` reader parameter.
+To address this issue, and adjust the behavior, you can use the ``pad_last_batch`` reader parameter.

-This parameter asks the reader to duplicate the last sample in the last batch of a shard.
-This prevents DALI from reading data from the next shard when the batch doesn’t divide its size.
+This parameter asks the reader to duplicate the last sample in the last batch of a shard, which prevents DALI from reading data from the next shard when the batch doesn’t divide its size.
-Also, the parameter ensures that all pipelines return the same number of batches, when one batch is divisible by the batch size but other batches are bigger by one sample.
+The parameter also ensures that all pipelines return the same number of batches, when one batch is divisible by the batch size but other batches are bigger by one sample.
 This process pads every shard to the same size, which is a multiple of the batch size.